Skip to content

 Quantization

-For design details - quantization scheme tradeoffs and why Q4_K_M is used - see the Training Pipeline architecture page.
+For design details, quantization scheme tradeoffs and why Q4_K_M is used, see the Training Pipeline architecture page.

 Prerequisites